Ignacio01/Data-Structures/README.md

 This folder contains different data structures I am learning in my Data Structure class at Boston University.
+The book used to practice the code is Data Structures & Other Objects Using Java by Michael Main

 1) Queues: